MarinaHuber/AlbumMusicAPIDemo/README.md

 ## - Persistent data: Core Data

 Saving AlbumInfo object and deleting it with identifier MBID
-1. fetch.albumsInfo (Main View Controller is only visible if user navigate back button as this is the storage vc)
+1. fetch.albumsInfo (Main View Controller is visible if user navigate back)
 2. delete.albumInfo managed object

 ## The basic user flow in place: